Explore Alfred Wainwright’s Enchanting Lake District with My Map of Wainwrights

 Map of Wainwrights: The Western Fells

-The final map includes 33 Western Fells, marked by boundaries including Crummock Water, Buttermere, Sty Head, Wast Water, and Ennerdale Water.
+The final map of Wainwrights includes 33 Western Fells, marked by boundaries including Crummock Water, Buttermere, Sty Head, Wast Water, and Ennerdale Water.

 BOOK SEVEN is dedicated to ALL WHO HAVE HELPED sometimes with advice, sometimes with information, sometimes with no more than a friendly nod or smile.
 They are too many to be named, and indeed some are unknown, anonymous fellow-walkers who pass the time of day and are gone.
 I must, however, thank my wife, for not standing in my way, and a few special friends who would not ask for identification here, for making the way easier for me to travel.
 It has been a long and lonely way, but I have trodden it increasingly aware of the goodwill and encouragement of many kind people, most of whom I shall never meet.
 And now, after thirteen years, I have come to the end of it and my final task, a difficult one, is to find words adequate to express my appreciation to everybody who has helped.
 The least I can do, and the most I can do, is to acknowledge my debt by this dedication.